 This accommodation is located in:

-For a fitting finale to your visit, take the scenic flight to the remote beautiful Osa Peninsula, on the Pacific Coast.
+For a fitting finale to any trip in Costa Rica, take the scenic flight to the remote beautiful Osa Peninsula, on the Pacific Coast.
 It is a natural paradise with a remarkable species count.
 You can stay at either a rustic lodges or a tented camp on an idyllic beach amidst lush tropical splendour, surrounded by wildlife!

 Where: Puntarenas Province